Guide to Cusco - Gateway to the Peruvian Andes

 Affiliate disclosure: some of the links in this article are affiliate links.
 If you book using one of them, we’ll earn a small commission.
 All of our info is free to read and free of ads, so we appreciate it!

-Nestled in a picturesque Andean valley, Cusco is home to a rich legacy of both Inca culture and then the 300-year Spanish colonial era that followed it.
-Its cobbled streets are packed with bars, cafes, restaurants, galleries, street markets, and travel agencies offering everything from mountain climbing to kayaking in the jungle.
+Nestled in a picturesque Andean valley, Cusco is home to a fascinating legacy of both Inca culture and the 300-year Spanish colonial era that followed it.

 The city is also full of hotels, hostels, museums and churches, many of the latter built on top of ancient Inca foundations of solid granite blocks; a physical embodiment of the Spanish conquest of this great pre-Columbian civilization.

+But beware, at more than 3,000 meters in altitude, exploring the city can be exhausting, especially on your first few days as you acclimatize.
 Further adding to the workout, some of the more touristy parts of the city are accessed by steep, literally-breathtaking streets.
+So, do yourself a favor and settle in slowly.

 Table of Contents